CodeVA-Curriculum/rath-python/src/routes/modules/module-1.md

 ---
 title: 1.
-Speaking, Listening, & Remembering
+Speaking & Listening
 description: This module introduces three fundamental tenets of computing--input, output, and storage.
 Every computing device or piece of software that you use can do these three things, and so our interactive narratives will need to as well.
-In practice, we will use these three things to create software that can **speak**, **listen**, and **remember** past exchanges with the reader/user.
+In practice, we will use these three things to create software that can speak with and listen to the reader/user.
 previous: module-0
-next: module-2
 layout: module
 ---